Wayne Clark (cricketer): 1977–78 West Indies Tour

 Clark played in four tests against the West Indies.

 In the first test he took 0–41.
 The second 2–77 with reports saying he "bowled gallantly without luck."
 The third he got 4–65 and 4–124, helping set up Australia's sole test victory.

 In a game against Windward Islands, Clark took a career best 12–70.

-The fourth test he got 3–65 and 2–62 but Australia collapsed in the second innings and lost the game.
-Clark was dogged by back trouble.
-He was rested for the game against Jamaica.
+The fourth test Clark took 3–65 and 2–62 but Australia collapsed in the second innings and lost the game.
+Continually dogged by back trouble, Clark was rested for the game against Jamaica.

 Clark was the centre of controversy during the tour when local umpire Douglas Sang Hue publicly expressed his doubts about the legality of Clark and teammate Bruce Yardley's bowling, although neither had ever been called for throwing before.
 This statement and the no balling of Yardley for throwing in a tour match led to Sang Hue's appointment to umpire the 5th and final Test of the series to be withdrawn, which in turn led to anger from the West Indian public who believed Sang Hue was replaced at the Australian team's request.

-He had taken 31 first class wickets at 23.35 for the tour and 15 wickets at 30.73 for the tests.
+Clark took 31 first class wickets at 23.35 for the tour and 15 wickets at 30.73 for the Tests.

 1978–79 Summer

 England toured Australia for the 1978–79 summer.
 At the beginning of the season English captain Mike Brearley said he expected Clark to be one of the players to give his team the most trouble.
 However Clark began the domestic season slowly and was replaced by Alan Hurst, Rodney Hogg and Geoff Dymock.

 His form improved later in the summer taking 6–47 against South Australia, 5–54 against Victoria and 6–39 against Queensland.
-He managed to get back in the team for the first test against Pakistan when Trevor Laughlin was injured.
+Clark returned to the Australian team for the first Test against Pakistan, replacing the injured Trevor Laughlin.

 Clark took 1–56 and 0–47 in an Australian defeat.
 He was dropped for the second test in favour of Laughlin.
-He took 35 first class wickets at 30.25 over the summer.
-He was overlooked for the 1979 World Cup and tour of India.
+He took 35 first-class wickets at 30.25 over the summer and was overlooked for the 1979 Cricket World Cup and tour of India.